sarven/unit-testing-tips/README.md

 }
 ```

 :exclamation: **Do not write code 1:1, 1 class : 1 test.
-It leads to fragile tests which make that refactoring is very hard.**
+It leads to fragile tests which make that refactoring is tough.**

 :heavy_check_mark: Good: